 Alliance party surges but DUP and Sinn Féin remain dominant in North

-Greens and People Before Profit also making gains in North’s local elections
+Greens and People Before Profit also making gains in North Ireland’s local elections

 The Alliance Party’s Nuala McAllister celebrates as she is elected for the Castle area during the local election count at Belfast City Hall.
 Photograph: Mark Marlow/PA